Herman Wouk, 'The Jackie Robinson Of Jewish-American Fiction,' Dies At 103

 In fact, it was the first in a run of ambitious books that included The Winds of War and War and Remembrance, each about a thousand pages long.
 And war wasn't Wouk's only subject.
 He wrote about the publishing world, a fictional Caribbean island and the founding of Israel.
 And in Marjorie Morningstar, he tapped into his own heritage as a New York-born child of Jewish immigrants to tell the story of a young girl trying to break into show business.

-"He really was the Jackie Robinson of Jewish-American fiction," says Jonathan Karp, president and publisher of Simon & Schuster and editor of Wouk's last book, Sailor and Fiddler.
+"He really was the Jackie Robinson of Jewish American fiction," says Jonathan Karp, president and publisher of Simon & Schuster and editor of Wouk's last book, Sailor and Fiddler.
 "He was on the cover of Time magazine for Marjorie Morningstar, and he popularized a lot of themes that other writers — like [Saul] Bellow and [Philip] Roth and [Bernard] Malamud — would deal with in their novels."

 Karp says that one of the reasons Wouk appealed to readers for so many years was the variety in his novels.
 "He really did not want to write the same novel twice.
 The writers he admired were the greats — they were the Victorian novelists, they were writers like [Thomas] Hardy.
 He wanted to write big novels about complicated lives and the cultures in which they took place."